 Switzerland already has a great basis of education; the World Economic Forum ranked it as #2 in the world for its primary education in the index for 2017-2018.
 Considering they also ranked Switzerland as #1 in the Global Competitive Index, it doesn’t come as such a surprise that the country is also home to some of the most exclusive boarding schools in the world.
 It has become a thriving environment of boarding schools, giving parents and students alike the chance to find the program best suited to their needs.

-When choosing a suitable program for your child, it is not always the best thing to choose a track that rushes them into university.
+When choosing a program, it isn’t always best to choose a track that rushes them into university.
 Instead, take the time to find what is individual success on their own terms; this is determined by the child, and not by a box you put them in.